isomerpages/sportsg-sportcares/_programme-and-impact/05a_football.md

 ### Train At Home with SportCares Football Fitness Videos

 The Circuit Breaker is no reason to stop exercising!
-Use your time to learn new skills or refresh old ones!
+Use your time to learn new skills or refresh old ones.
 For more workout videos, visit and subscribe to [SportCaresTV](http://www.youtube.com/c/SportCaresTV) and [ActiveSG Circle](https://circle.myactivesg.com/).

 __Warm Up & Ball Mastery__
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fvCFL33o6VM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>